Skip to main content

 Deleting a FHIR Endpoint

-By default, using the Management Portal to delete an FHIR server endpoint also deletes the FHIR data associated with the endpoint.
-However, if you want to delete an endpoint but retain all of its FHIR data, you can use the command line interface to decommission the endpoint rather than delete it.
-For more information about using the command line interface to decommission an endpoint, see Command Line Options.
+When using the Management Portal to delete a FHIR server endpoint you can choose whether to delete the associated FHIR data or to retain all of its FHIR data.
+If you prefer, you can use the command line interface instead.
+For details, see Command Line Options.

 To delete an endpoint: